Emanuel-de-Jong/ROC-Rent-A-Car/README.md

 # Rent A Car
-Our third school project.
+A webapp for a company to rent out cars to customers.
+Our third big school project.

-This was made with almost the same time in mind as the exams.
+This was made in the same amount of time that we had for the final exam, so we could prepare for it.

 **Active Development:** <br>
 **Last Change:** <br>